On the Industry Specificity of Human Capital and Business Cycles (joint with Sergey Slobodyan and Evangelia Vourvachaki)

 Automation and Job Polarization: On the Decline of Middling Occupations in Europe

 Using data from 10 Western European countries, I provide evidence that the fall in prices of information technologies (IT) is associated with a lower share of employment in middle wage occupations and a higher share of employment in high wage occupations.
 The decline in IT prices has no robust effect on the share of employment in the lowest paid occupations.
-Similar results hold within gender, age and education-level groups, with notable differences in these groups.
-For instance, the share of employment in high wage occupations among females has increased more than among males with the fall in IT prices.
-This is consistent with arguments that women hold a comparative advantage in communication and social skills, which are complementary to IT and in demand in high wage occupations.
+Similar results hold within gender and age groups, with notable differences in these groups.
+For instance, the share of employment in high wage occupations among males has increased less than among females with the fall in IT prices.
+A rationale for such a result is that men are more productive in medium wage occupations than females because of hard motor skills (brawn).

 Intellectual Property and Product Market Competition Regulations in a Model with two R&D Performing Sectors